 2019 Annual General Meeting

-The AGM for TUANZ for the year ended 31 March 2019, will be held on Tuesday 24th September 2019 at KPMG, Auckland.
+The AGM for TUANZ for the year ended 31 March 2019, was held on Tuesday 24th September 2019 at KPMG, Auckland.

 Liz Gosling is the Chief Information Officer at Auckland University of Technology.